-- 1. Observing the ball carrier and action around him while you are the nearest official. - 2.
-Marking the forward progress or out of bounds spot if the ball becomes dead on your side of the field.
-If the ball goes to the other side of the field, backing up your colleague on the other side of the field by either estimating the dead-ball spot or mirroring his spot. - 3.
-Observing any fumble where you are the nearest official or have the best view, and marking the spot with a bean bag. - 4.
-Observing any illegal forward pass, especially if you have a view that is level or nearly level with the ball carrier. - 5.
-Observing blocks by players in your area of responsibility ahead of and around the ball carrier, particularly: - (a) illegal block in the back and holding fouls at the point of attack - (b) illegal block below the waist fouls anywhere - (c) safety-related fouls such as face masking, tripping, chop blocks or illegal blind-side blocks[®] - (d) illegal forward handing - (e) contacting an opponent with the crown of the helmet or targeting a defenseless opponent above the shoulders - (f) late hits by any player after the ball is dead

-6. Observing any hand-off or backward pass where you are the nearest official or have the best view, and marking the spot with a bean bag.
+- 1. Observing the ball carrier and action around them while you are the nearest official. - Marking the forward progress or out of bounds spot if the ball becomes dead on your side of the field.
+If the ball goes to the other side of the field, backing up your colleague on the other side of the field by either estimating the dead-ball spot or mirroring their spot. - 3.
+Observing any fumble where you are the nearest official or have the best view, and marking the spot with a bean bag. × - 4.
+Observing blocks by players in your area of responsibility ahead of and around the ball carrier, particularly: - (a) illegal block in the back and holding fouls at the point of attack - (b) illegal block below the waist fouls anywhere - (c) safety-related fouls such as face masking, tripping, chop blocks or illegal blind-side blocks - (d) assisting the runner§ - (e) contacting an opponent with the crown of the helmet or targeting a defenseless opponent above the shoulders - (f) late hits by any player after the ball is dead - 5.
+Observing any hand-off or pass where you are the nearest official or have the best view, and marking the spot with a bean bag. - 6.
+Observing any illegal forward pass or forward handing, especially if you have a view that is level or nearly level with the ball carrier.

 - 1. Keep out of the players' way. - 2.
 Move towards Team A's goal line following the play. - 3.
-Observe the ball carrier while he remains in your area of responsibility.
+Observe the ball carrier while they remain in your area of responsibility.
 Stay wide enough to be able to retreat outside the sideline ahead of the players.
 Never turn your back on the ball. - 4.
-Assist the Referee on Team A's goal line.
-You have sideline responsibility to the goal line. - 5.
+Assist the Referee on Team A's goal line and (if necessary) end line. § You have sideline responsibility to the goal line and end line. § - 5.
 If you are watching a block develop, stay with it before switching to the ball carrier or another block.
 Even if you expect another official to take responsibility for it, stay with the block until you are confident it is legal. - 6.
 If the ball becomes dead in your area of responsibility, blow your whistle, give the timeout signal [S3], and then signal first down [S8] to show which team is in possession.
 Hold the signal until you know the Referee has seen it.